Skip to Content

 A pneumatic otoscope has a rubber bulb that your doctor can

 squeeze to give a puff of air into the ear canal.
-This allows the doctor to see how the eardrum moves.
+The air helps the doctor to see how the eardrum moves.

 It is important to sit very still

-during an ear examination.
+during an ear exam.
 A young child should be lying down with his or her

-head turned to the side or sitting on the lap of an adult with the child's head
+head turned to the side.
+Or the child may sit on an adult's lap with the child's head

 resting securely on the adult's chest.
 Older children and adults can sit with